P-wig/Guild-Logger/README.md

 - [✅] Home page renders with React integration and navigation tabs
 - [✅] Home route implemented
 - [✅] Admin route (formerly Guild) implemented
-- [ ] Build admin dashboard features:
-  - [✅] Create a tabbed interface with a sub-tab for each database table (`users`, `events`, `event_attendees`, `former_users`)
+- [✅] Tabbed interface for each database table (`users`, `events`, `event_attendees`, `former_users`)
 - [✅] For each table, display all rows in a scrollable menu/list UI
 - [✅] For each row, add an "Edit" button that opens a form or modal for editing that row’s data
 - [✅] On save, update the row in the database and refresh the UI
 - [✅] Add "Add New" and "Delete" buttons for CRUD operations as needed
 - [✅] Ensure all changes are reflected in the database in real time
-  - [ ] Secure all endpoints with server-side authentication and authorization
-  - [ ] Display Discord usernames and profile pictures for users (using bot cache)
+- [✅] Discord usernames and profile pictures for users (using bot cache)
-  - [ ] Add debug logging for API endpoints to aid troubleshooting
+- [✅] Debug logging for API endpoints to aid troubleshooting
-  - [ ] Validate Discord user/guild IDs before making bot cache lookups
+- [✅] Validate Discord user/guild IDs before making bot cache lookups
 - [✅] Implement Discord OAuth2 login for authentication
 - [✅] Restrict dashboard access to approved Discord users (admin/mods)
-- [ ] Apply consistent styling using CSS components
+- [✅] Apply consistent styling using CSS components
 - [✅] Add logout functionality
 - [✅] Protect all admin routes with login/authorization checks
-- [ ] Add user feedback for login/logout/errors
+- [✅] Add user feedback for login/logout/errors
+- [✅] **Search bar feature** at the top of user cards, with Add User button to the right; supports searching by user ID
+- [✅] **CSS dark theme with neon green highlights** applied to webapp and modals for consistent styling
+- [✅] Modals and forms match card theme and are centered on screen
+- [✅] Responsive and visually consistent user card and modal layouts
+- [ ] Secure all endpoints with server-side authentication and authorization
+- [ ] Apply further CSS polish and accessibility improvements

 ### Discord Bot Integration
 - [✅] Set up virtual environment and install Flask + Discord.py
 - [✅] Connect bot to Discord server
+- [✅] Bot caches guild and member info for webapp use
 - [ ] Implement event hosting announcements (live usage)
 - [ ] Sync event participation data from Discord to database
 - [ ] Automate user/event updates in the database